 Medicare Part C for vision coverage

-A Medicare Advantage (Part C) plan usually covers additional benefits, such as routine eye exams.
+A Medicare Advantage (Part C) plan usually covers extra benefits, such as routine eye exams.
 Typically purchased through private health insurance companies, Part C works as an alternative to Original Medicare.
 These plans cover everything Original Medicare does, but with added benefits.
 However, each plan is different.
 Before enrolling, make sure to thoroughly review additional benefits to ensure you get the vision coverage you need.

 Another option is a Medicare Cost plan, which may also offer some type of vision coverage.